Johann-S/bs-breakpoints/README.md

 It'll add a listener on the window `resize` event and emit `new.bs.breakpoint` event.

+### addBreakpoint

+Allow you to add a new breakpoint.

+### removeBreakpoint

+Allow you to remove an existing breakpoint.

 ### getBreakPoints

 Detect and update breakpoints base on CSS properties